williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 ### Detailed description of actions

-Each timeline action shown in the previous table is described below.
-Each description includes details of the payload sent as part of Media Edge APIs.
+Each timeline action shown in the previous table is described in detail below.
+Each description includes the payload that is sent as part of a Media Edge API.

 | # | Action | Elapsed Real-Time (from beginning) | Playhead Position | Client request |
 | --- | --- | --- | --- | --- |